vinceq-usgs/dyfi4/README.rst

 (You may wish to alias this to something shorter, like "dyfi".)

-5. To make sure the installation is complete, run 'pytest tests/'.
+5. To make sure the installation is complete, go to the repo root directory and run 'pytest'.

 NEXT STEPS
 ==========